iturdikulov/notes/newtons_laws_of_motion.md

 > 	1. If two bodies exert forces on each other, these forces have the same ==magnitude but== opposite directions.\
 >    — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Newton%27s_laws_of_motion)</cite>

-TODO: completely understand the three laws of motion.
+- [ ] completely understand the three laws of motion.

 ## External links